 There is an unexpectedly beautiful friendship in Sirajganj.
-It involves a young girl, a flock of birds and living with a rare disease.
+It involves a young girl, a flock of birds and living with a rare genetic disorder.

 Living in ultra poverty